-PROJECT NO. 2018-000819-(3) CONDITIONS OF APPROVAL MINOR COASTAL DEVELOPMENT PERMIT NO. RPPL2020007063 PAGE 4 OF 10
+PROJECT NO. 2018-001052-(3) CONDITIONS OF APPROVAL MINOR COASTAL DEVELOPMENT PERMIT NO. RPPL2018003788 PAGE 4 OF 11

-- 19. Prior to the issuance of building permits, the permittee shall obtain approval for all required grading, drainage, Low Impact Development, and water service plans from the Los Angeles County Department of Public Works ("Public Works"), to the satisfaction of Public Works. - 20.
-The exterior colors of all structures shall be earth-toned and shall not include bright or white tones.
-No glossy or reflective materials are permitted for exterior construction, other than glass, which shall be the least reflective variety available. - 21.
-The permittee shall comply with the provisions for exterior lighting in County Code Section 22.44.1270. - 22.
-All windows and other panels of glass on the exterior of the Project shall be comprised of non-glare/non-reflective glass. - 23.
+- 18. The permittee shall comply with the provisions for exterior lighting in County Code Section 22.44.1270. - 19.
+All windows and other panels of glass on the exterior of the Project shall be comprised of non-glare/non-reflective glass. - 20.
 Equipment for grading, construction, and fuel modification shall be pressure-washed before transport to the Project Site to remove dirt and any invasive plant propagules.
-Contractors for grading and construction shall be informed of a policy to pressure-wash equipment before transport to the Project Site to remove any encrusted soil and/or plant propagules from the undercarriage, chassis, wheel wells or other parts and that the biological monitor will be checking equipment at entry to the Project Site.
-Contractors shall be informed of the requirement to supply drip pans to be placed under all construction vehicles when parked on the Project Site.
-The biological monitor shall have authority to check entering construction equipment and send out for washing any equipment with encrusted dirt and/or plant propagules in the undercarriage, chassis, wheel wells or other parts.
-The biological monitor shall report on the procedures to check equipment washing and results.
-The biological monitor shall report on whether the contractor has supplied drip pans to be placed under stationary equipment and other parked vehicles.
-The biological monitor shall report on these procedures and results in the initial project reports to LA County Planning. - 24.
-A Construction Runoff Plan shall be prepared that depicts the locations of any sediment and debris traps, any straw wattles, sandbags, or silt fence that will be used to direct flows to the traps, and flow directions.
+Contractors for grading and construction shall be informed of a policy to pressure-wash equipment before transport to the Project Site to remove any encrusted soil and/or plant propagules from the undercarriage, chassis, wheel wells, or other parts, and shall be informed that the biological monitor required by Condition 33, below, will be checking equipment for compliance with this policy at the entry to the Project Site.
+The biological monitor shall have the authority to check entering construction equipment and send out for washing any equipment with encrusted dirt and/or plant propagules in the undercarriage, chassis, wheel wells or other parts.
+The biological monitor shall report on the procedures to check equipment washing, and the results, in the initial Project reports to LA County Planning.

+Contractors for grading and construction shall also be informed of the requirement to supply drip pans that shall be placed under all construction vehicles when parked on the Project Site.
+The biological monitor shall report on whether the contractor has supplied drip pans to be placed under stationary equipment and other parked vehicles in the initial Project reports to LA County Planning.
+The biological monitor shall report on these procedures and results in the initial Project reports to LA County Planning.

+- 21. A Construction Runoff Plan shall be prepared that depicts the locations of any sediment and debris traps, any straw wattles, sandbags, or silt fence that will be used to direct flows to the traps, and flow directions.
 The permittee's contractor shall inspect the traps and other containment devices to ensure proper function.
-The plan shall be implemented during the rainy season or prior to rain events. - 25.
+The plan shall be implemented during the rainy season or prior to rain events. - 22.
 The permittee's contractor shall comply with all litter and pollution laws and shall provide covered trash receptacles so that all food scraps, food wrappers, beverage containers, etc. can be disposed of.
-The contractor shall empty the trash receptacles at the end of each day or as needed and dispose of the trash at an off-site landfill. - 26.
-The permittee's contractor shall ensure that no debris, bark, slash sawdust, rubbish, cement or concrete or washing thereof, oil petroleum products, or other organic material from any construction, or associated activity of whatever nature, shall be allowed to enter into, or be placed where it may be washed by rainfall or runoff into the nearby stream.
+The contractor shall empty the trash receptacles at the end of each day or as needed and dispose of the trash at an off-site landfill. - 23.
+The permittee's contractor shall ensure that no debris, bark, slash sawdust, rubbish, cement or concrete or washing thereof, oil petroleum products, or other organic material from any construction, or associated activity of whatever nature, shall be allowed to enter into any nearby stream, or be placed where it may be washed by rainfall or runoff into any nearby stream. - 24.
+The permittee's contractor shall refuel and lubricate all equipment over drip pans or other appropriate containment devices. - 25.
+The permittee's contractor shall position all stationary equipment and any equipment that is to be repaired over the drip pans or other appropriate containment devices.

-PROJECT NO. 2018-000819-(3) CONDITIONS OF APPROVAL MINOR COASTAL DEVELOPMENT PERMIT NO. RPPL2020007063 PAGE 5 OF 10
+PROJECT NO. 2018-001052-(3) CONDITIONS OF APPROVAL MINOR COASTAL DEVELOPMENT PERMIT NO. RPPL2018003788 PAGE 5 OF 11